Scuba Diving Bangka Island: Best Dive Sites + Eco Dive Resorts

 Bangka Island is strategically positioned between Bunaken National Marine Park (to the southwest) and Lembeh Strait (to the southeast), two of the most spectacular dive destinations in Indonesia.

-Bunaken is famed for its dramatic coral walls while Lembeh Strait has earned a reputation as the “Critter Capital of the World”.
+Bunaken is famed for its dramatic coral walls, while Lembeh Strait has earned a reputation as the “Critter Capital of the World”.
 Lembeh’s unique muck diving sites harbour a staggering diversity of bizarre and captivating marine life, including frogfish, mimic octopuses and intricately patterned nudibranchs.

-Bangka’s location between these two premier dive destinations makes it an ideal base.
 From a Bangka dive resort, you can embark on day trips to both Bunaken National Marine Park and Lembeh Strait.
 Most dive resorts in Bangka Island can arrange full-day trips to explore further afield, with three dives at either location.

 Discover everything you need to know about planning a sustainable dive vacation to Lembeh here.
 Heading to Bunaken?
 Check out our detailed article here.